IanRPage/PhantomPositions/README.md

 ### Verify Setup

 After installing the dependencies and downloading the dataset, open `environment_test.ipynb` in a notebook and run all the cells.
-This script verifies that the environment is set up correctly.
+This notebook verifies that the environment is set up correctly.

 ## Running the Project